adupoku71/alx-low_level_programming/0x00-hello_world/README.md

 `3-name` is a script that compiles a C file and creates an executable named cisfun.
 `4-puts.c` is a program that prints a streams of characters `5-printf.c` prints a stream of characters
+`6-size.c` is a C program that prints the size of various types on the computer it is compiled and run on.